Daily Fortune Cookie

 Fortune Cookies beats two birds with one stone: treats and entertains.
 No, even three birds.
 The third one brings good luck and predicts the future.
 Such is the unique multifunctional dessert.

-Fortune Cookies are hollow inside crispy dough cookies with a scrap of paper on the inside with a printed short prediction.
+Fortune Cookies are hollow crispy dough cookies with a scrap of paper on the inside and a printed short prediction.
 They are usually served with the Chinese restaurant bill, but you can, of course, buy them almost everywhere nowadays.
 We are even sure that it's possible to order fortune cookies online.
-People choose a cookie, break it and read the fortune cookie message with a prediction.
+People choose a cookie, break it, and read the fortune cookie message with a prediction.

 Their origin is vague and unclear, and there are several reasonably reliable versions.
 Even though this dessert is associated with Chinese culture, they were most likely invented in the USA.
 According to one version, the crispy treat originates from an ancient Chinese game of the nobility and upper classes, the participants of which pulled pieces of paper with themes out from rolled cakes and came up with appropriate wise sayings on the topic.